A projector

 Most public places and facilities have strict safety guidelines for projector use to ensure the safety of both the projector operator and the general public.
 These guidelines typically include proper installation and positioning of the projector, using screen barriers to prevent accidental exposure to the light beam, and maintaining a safe distance from the projector.
 Always check with the facility management or involved personnel to obtain detailed safety guidelines regarding projector use in public spaces.

-See also Linq How to Adjust Tv Wall Mount
+See also How to Mount Tv Above Fireplace Old House

 It is also important to note that some projectors may emit harmful levels of electromagnetic radiation, which can pose health risks to individuals with certain medical conditions.
 To minimize these risks, it is recommended to use projectors that comply with international safety standards and to limit exposure time to the projector’s light beam.
 Additionally, individuals with medical devices such as pacemakers should consult with their healthcare provider before being exposed to projector radiation.